JG-endOS/c_texts/README.md

 # c_texts
-Texts made in cesupa classes
+C texts made in cesupa classes with the instructions of prof. Casseb